 Financing and Development

 The financing enables upgrades to track infrastructure, workshops, signalling systems, and rolling stock.
-LAR has ordered 275 new container wagons from Galison Manufacturing (South Africa) and 100 from CRRC (China), each carrying 60.5 tonnes.
-LAR plans to operate 1,555 wagons and 30-35 locomotives in Angola at full scale.
-MV Lindsaylou became the first ship to dock at the LAR mineral terminal at Port of Lobito in July 2024.
+LAR received 275 new container wagons from Galison Manufacturing in 2024 and, in July 2025, the first 100 CRRC-built wagons under a 275-wagon order.
+The Galison wagons have a stated payload of up to 60.5 tonnes.
+MV Lindsaylou became the first ship to dock at the LAR mineral terminal at Port of Lobito in July 2024, carrying 40,500 tonnes of sulphur.

 Operations